I’m going to do a 3- part series on markup vs gross margin, and why you need to understand the difference between the two.

 I know most of you know how to calculate the correct markup to use in establishing the sales price for your service or work.
 If you don’t, read the book, buy the software, or watch the class.
 Many of you also know how to calculate the correct gross margin to set your sales price if you prefer to do it that way.

-Keep in mind that when you use your profit and loss statement to do these calculations, your last line on the P&L must have an 8% net profit.
-If you aren’t showing an 8% net profit now, you’ll have to adjust your markup so that you can achieve an 8% net profit in the future.
-I’ll cover how to do that adjustment in another post.
+Keep in mind that when you use your profit and loss statement to do these calculations, if the last line on your P&L isn’t an 8% net profit, change it to 8% for this exercise.
+If you haven’t been achieving an 8% net profit, your price is too low.

-Unless there is something incredibly unique about your business (and there usually isn’t), these are the markup ranges that you should fall within:
+Unless there is something incredibly unique about your business (and there usually isn’t), these are the markup ranges contractors usually fall within:

 - Remodeling Contractors = 1.50 – 1.70 +